 This has a tremendous impact on your choice of LED aquarium lighting.

-The best LED for you might be the absolute worst for someone else.
+The best fixture for you might be the absolute worst for someone else.

 Don’t worry though, further down in this article I have given my personal recommendation for most all tank sizes and setups.

 It took my year-long experience along with quite some time to put this piece together.
 Make sure to read until the end, as it should give you the answer you’re looking for.

 When choosing a LED or any light fixture for your fish tank it’s important to consider all of your tank’s dimensions: